 This tutorial shows how to build the Linux kernel, add a small modification to it and debug the new kernel using Visual Studio with VisualKernel.

-We will use a Kubuntu machine to build the kernel source package provided by the distribution and then modify the kernel so that it shows how much time has elapsed since loading of each kernel module.
+We will use a Kubuntu machine to build the stock kernel provided by the distribution and then modify it so that it shows how much time has elapsed since loading of each kernel module.

 - Before we begin modifying the kernel we should create a Visual Studio project for it.
 Open Visual Studio and start the Custom Linux Kernel Wizard in the VisualKernel folder:

 - On the first wizard page select the remote machine you want to target.
-Note that it's recommended to use the root account to avoid sudo prompts each time you install the kernel:
+Ensure your Linux user account is in the sudoers group, as otherwise it won’t be able to install the kernel:

 - VisualKernel will start downloading the kernel package and preparing it to build.
 This can take 5-10 minutes depending on your Internet connection speed: